t2minht/studor/README.md

 The database is set up through Supabase.
 When the project is set up, Supabase will provide a Supabase URL and an anon key.
 Store these two values in the NEXT_PUBLIC_SUPABASE_URL and  NEXT_PUBLIC_SUPABASE_ANON_KEY environment variables, respectively.
 This process can be aided using the following documentation from Supabase: [Supabase URL](https://supabase.com/docs/guides/api) and [Anon Key](https://supabase.com/docs/guides/api/api-keys).

 **Twilio SendGrid**
-Create an a Twilio SendGrid account and generate an API key.
+Create a Twilio SendGrid account and generate an API key.
 This needs to be stored in the SENDGRID_API_KEY in the .env.local file.
 This process can be aided using the following documentation from SendGrid: [Here](https://docs.sendgrid.com/ui/account-and-settings/api-keys)

 ****Website Hosting****
-The website is hosted on Vercel, due to its compatibily with Next.js.
+The website is hosted on Vercel, due to its compatibility with Next.js.
 After setting up the project and env variables, create a Vercel account and create a new project.
 Next, add your GitHub link and upload your .env file.
 You will also need to change the Build Command to

 ``npm run build``